-PROFILE: The Troy, Michigan-based Kresge Foundation “works to expand opportunities in America's cities through grantmaking and investing in arts and culture, education, environment, health, human services, community development” in America’s urban areas.
+PROFILE: Created in 1924 by K-Mart founder Sebastian Kresge, the Kresge Foundation “works to expand opportunities in America's cities through grantmaking and investing in arts and culture, education, environment, health, human services, community development in Detroit.”
 It also funds programs in South Africa.

-In terms of the foundation’s education efforts, technology is certainly important to program staff.
+In terms of the foundation’s education efforts, technology is a priority.
 This is especially true for projects that are leveraged to help low-income students achieve postsecondary success.
 This has opened the door for creative ideas that address the needs of today’s college students, from online mentoring to advanced financial aid planning information tools.

-The foundation also makes grants through its Strengthening Institutions subprogram in order to provide those organizations "the resources they need to expand their reach, impact, and ability to help students succeed."
-Although traditional administrative areas such as accreditation and curriculum development receive funding, Kresge also earmarks grant dollars for innovative projects "like e-counseling and online teaching."
+The foundation also makes grants through its Building the Capacity of Institutions Focused on Low-income and Underrepresented Students subprogram in order to provide those organizations "the resources they need to expand their reach, impact, and ability to help students succeed."
+Although traditional administrative areas such as accreditation and curriculum development receive funding, Kresge also supports innovative projects "like e-counseling and online teaching."

-It is worth noting that several recent higher ed grants were also awarded to universities in South Africa for purposes such as “increas[ing] access to education,” and especially through the initiative We Succeed, oriented towards improvements in “collection, analysis and integration of student data with research, information technology, academic development, planning and academic divisions” in order to increase student success rates.
+It is worth noting that several past higher education grants funded universities in South Africa for purposes such as “increas[ing] access to education,” and especially through the initiative We Succeed, oriented toward improvements in “collection, analysis and integration of student data with research, information technology, academic development, planning and academic divisions” in order to increase student success rates.

 Kresge can be an important funder in higher education, but openness to unsolicited inquiries varies.
-Grantseekers are encouraged to review the foundation's open requests for proposals, which are listed on the Apply for Funding page and also available if you sign up for the foundation’s email list.
+Grantseekers should review the foundation's open requests for proposals, which are listed on the Current Funding Opportunities page.
+They are also available through the foundation’s email list.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).